top of page

 Personalized hydration for endurance athletes

-Hydration for Endurance Athletes: Definitions
+Hydration for Endurance Athletes: Why it Matters

 Sweat is made up of water and electrolytes, and we lose sodium and chloride in the highest concentration.
 So when you're looking to replace electrolytes in the context of long run losses, focus mainly on sodium chloride (i.e. salt).
 Sports products often do contain some of the other electrolytes (potassium, magnesium, and calcium), but you can primarily get these in your everyday diet.